Chartsiri Sophonpanich

 Chartsiri Sophonpanich (ชาติศิริ โสภณพนิช, RTGS: Chatsiri Sophonphanit, 陳智深, Teochew: Tâng Tì-tshim; born 12 May 1959) is a Thai banker.
-He currently serves as President of Bangkok Bank, the largest commercial bank in Thailand and one of the largest regional banks in Southeast Asia, and Chairman of Bangkok Bank (China), a wholly owned subsidiary of Bangkok Bank.
-He held various senior management positions in Bangkok Bank before being appointed President in December 1994 and has been a member of the Board of Executive Directors since 1992.
+He currently serves as president of Bangkok Bank, the largest commercial bank in Thailand and one of the largest regional banks in Southeast Asia, and chairman of Bangkok Bank (China), a wholly owned subsidiary of Bangkok Bank.
+He held various senior management positions in Bangkok Bank before being appointed president in December 1994 and has been a member of the board of executive directors since 1992.

 Career

+Chartsiri received a bachelor's degree in chemical engineering from Worcester Polytechnic Institute.
+He went on to study at the Massachusetts Institute of Technology, where he received a master's degree in chemical engineering and a master's degree in management.

 Under his leadership, Bangkok Bank has expanded its operations and now has a local network of over 1160 branches, 117 business centers and 126 business desks, and more than 17 million deposit accounts.
 The bank has more than 300 international branches in 14 economies, including fully owned subsidiaries in China, Indonesia and Malaysia.
 Bangkok Bank is the only Thai bank to have a branch in Myanmar where its Yangon Branch opened on 2 June 2015.
 Along with its successful commercial operations, the bank is also a strong supporter of Thailand’s community and plays an active role in a number of social development and educational initiatives.

-Together with his responsibilities at Bangkok Bank, Mr. Chartsiri served as the Chairman of the Thai Bankers' Association from 2002–2005, a member of the Payment Systems Committee of the Bank of Thailand, and a member of the committee of the Thailand Board of Investment.
-Mr. Chartsiri is also a Director of Post Publishing and a member of the Board of Trustees of Bangkok University and of Singapore Management University.
+Chartsiri also served as the chairman of the Thai Bankers' Association from 2002–2005, a member of the Payment Systems Committee of the Bank of Thailand, and a member of the committee of the Thailand Board of Investment.
+He is also a director of Post Publishing and a member of the board of trustees of Bangkok University and of Singapore Management University.

-Under Mr. Chartsiri’s leadership Bangkok Bank has received hundreds of awards including Best Bank in Thailand from The Banker and Euromoney magazines.
+Under Chartsiri's leadership Bangkok Bank has received hundreds of awards, including Best Bank in Thailand from The Banker and Euromoney magazines.
 In 2020 Bangkok Bank won the Bank of the Year award from Money & Banking, Thailand's leading monthly business and financial magazine, the 14th time the bank has received the award since 1985.

-As of July 2021, he was worth US$1.15 Billion according to Forbes.
+As of July 2021, he was worth US$1.15 billion according to Forbes.